PFA03027/twn_rl/README.md

 ## About the code
-This codes refer Chainerrl example.
+This code is created based on Chainerrl example.